Women-Owned and Socially and Economically Disadvantaged Businesses

 During the application process, both SDB and WOSB can self-certify that they meet the requirements.
 This information is used for federal tracking purposes ONLY and is encouraged, but not required.
 These metrics help the SBIR agencies coordinate targeted outreach to SDB and WOSB.
 NIH strongly encourages applicants to find out if they are a WOSB or SDB and check the appropriate boxes consistently on the applications.
 Checking the appropriate box consistently is important, as it will help NIH keep more accurate records which will help inform the agency’s communication strategy.

 What is a Women Owned Small Business (WOSB)?

-- A firm must be at least 51% owned and controlled by one or more women, and primarily managed by one or more women (who must be US citizens).
+- A firm must be at least 51% owned and controlled by one or more women, and primarily managed by one or more women.

 - The firm must be "small" in its primary industry in accordance with the Small Business Administration (SBA)'s size standards for that industry.

 - Small businesses self-certify on the SF424 (R&R) Form.

 What is a Socially and Economically Disadvantaged Small Business (SDB)?

 - The firm must be 51% or more owned and control by one or more disadvantaged persons.